 High School Course Requirements

 Students interested in attending the University should pursue a challenging high school curriculum.
 Such a curriculum will typically include at least five academic courses during each year of high schoolpreferably one each in the core disciplines of English, mathematics, social science, natural science, and foreign language.
 We also encourage our candidates to take at least five of the most rigorous courses available to them, including college-level courses offered through Advanced Placement, International Baccalaureate, or dual-enrollment programs.
-In evaluating academic performance in such a curriculum, we pay less attention to class rank and grade-point average than we do to grades and to trends and patterns in grades.
+In evaluating academic performance in such a curriculum, we pay less attention to class rank and grade point average than we do to grades and to trends and patterns in grades.

+Candidates who do not fulfill these course requirements may still apply for admission and be considered for an exception, although such exceptions are made rarely.
 Because admission to the University is competitive, candidates should normally enroll in courses beyond these minimum requirements.

 Since admitted students will take placement exams in foreign language, candidates should continue in advanced foreign language courses during their final year in high school even if they have already met the minimum requirements.